Melville's Secret Sex Text (published in The Village Voice Literary Supplement)

 Notes

-1. My abettor at The Village Voice Literary Supplement was M. Mark, its founder and editor, who provided one of the most memorable, educational editing experiences of my writing life.
+1. My editor at The Village Voice Literary Supplement was M. Mark, its founder and editor, who provided one of the most memorable, educational editing experiences of my writing life.
 The original, 15-page version of this essay contains backnote citations to sources.

 2. Jonathan Ned Katz, The Invention of Heterosexuality (NY: Dutton, 1995), page 19.

-3. Katz, Invention of Heterosxuality, page 92.
+3. Katz, Invention of Heterosexuality, page 92.